Code-Institute-Submissions/lucky-dog-ms1/TESTING.md

 * Wireframe issues - problems linking to wireframes from this file so I moved the wireframes folder from assets to root level, re-exported the original wireframes from Balsamiq and re-loaded to the wireframes folder.
 Content of wireframes not changed from original during this process.

 * Had issues when using the bootstrap 'fixed-top' class for the navbar that it was blocking content at the top of the page.
-I found a solution to this on Stack Overflow after a google search led me there.
+I found a solution to this on [Stack Overflow](https://stackoverflow.com/questions/10336194/top-nav-bar-blocking-top-content-of-the-page) after a google search led me there.
 This solution consisted of adding padding to the body and using media queries to adjust it for each breakpoint as necessary.

+* Had issues with the bootstrap collapsed menu icon re targeting it for styling, on googling the issue, I saw a suggestion on [Stack Overflow](https://stackoverflow.com/questions/42586729/bootstrap-4-change-hamburger-toggler-color) about using a font-awesome hamburger icon instead to make styling easier.
+This is the approach I adopted to get the results I wanted.

 * On initial Lighthouse testing, SEO was reading at 81, one opportunity it highlighted to improve this was to add metadata tags.
 I then added the meta tage with description, keywords and author.
 This improved the SEO to the above result.